How Much Do Paralegals Make? Plus Other FAQs About This Legal Career Answered

-It’s all good and well to see a salary potential that covers your expenses, but that doesn’t help you if you can’t find a job in the field.
-Luckily for aspiring paralegals, the BLS reports that paralegal jobs are expected to grow at a rate of 15 percent through 2026—that’s nearly double the national average of 7.4 percent.
-A projected 41,800 paralegal jobs will be added to the workforce by 2026, and one of them could have your name on it.
+It’s all well and good to know that a paralegal salary can potentially cover your expenses, but that doesn’t help you if you can’t find a job in the field.
+Luckily for aspiring paralegals, the A projected 39,100 paralegal jobs will be added to the workforce by 2028, and one of them could be yours with the right education and preparation.

 Is being a paralegal really as glamorous as your favorite drama makes the legal field look?
 It might not be filled with the thrilling twists and turns of a TV plot, but there’s still plenty to like in your potential day-to-day duties as a paralegal.